Baltimore Royals: 2021 season

 After the conclusion of the exhibition league, USA Cricket announced that they were planning to launch the inaugural season of Minor League Cricket in spring 2021.
 Ahead of the official season, which was announced to kick off on July 31, they announced Sunny Sohal as captain and Adil Bhatti as vice-captain.

 In their first match of the season, they beat the Florida Beamers by 65 runs, but lost to the New England Eagles by 33 runs the same day.
 They then went on to win against the Philadelphians, the Eagles twice, the Titans, the Stallions, the Yorkers, and the Cavaliers.
 They additionally lost against the Philadelphians, the Titans, the Stallions, the Yorkers, the Cavaliers, the Fire, and the Param Veers.

 The Hawks placed 4th in their group, thus missing the quarter-finals.

 2022 season

 Ahead of the 2022 season, Major League Cricket announced that the draft for that season would take place on May 12.
-Ahead of the official season, it was announced that American international Sunny Sohal would continue to captain the side, with former IPL cricketer Bipul Sharma taking over the role of vice-captain following Adil Bhatti's departure to the Empire State Titans.
+Ahead of the official season, it was announced that American international Sunny Sohal would continue to captain the team, with former IPL cricketer Bipul Sharma taking over the role of vice-captain following Adil Bhatti's departure to the Empire State Titans.

 Throughout the season, the Hawks lost twice against the Stallions, the Titans, and the Yorkers, lost once against the runners-up Atlanta Fire, won once and lost once against the Eagles and the Philadelphians, won once against the Lions, and won twice against the Cavaliers.
 Overall, the Hawks ended with a 5-9 win-loss record, securing them fifth in their division and unable to go to the play-offs.